An easy homemade tartar sauce using only four ingredients you already have in your kitchen. Add some great taste to that fish dish tonight.

 - 1 teaspoon sweet pickle relish

-- For homemade tartar sauce, combine 1/3 cup mayo, 2 teaspoon lemon juice, 1 teaspoon sweet pickle relish and 1/4 teaspoon onion powder.
+- Combine ⅓ cup mayo, 2 teaspoons lemon juice, 1 teaspoon sweet pickle relish and ¼ teaspoon onion powder.
 Mix well.

 - Refrigerate until needed.
 Better if set for 20-30 minutes

 - This is a very small recipe making only 6 tablespoons, which I’m calling 4 servings.
 Most recipes will make three times that amount.
 So adjust to the amount you need.

 - The quality of the ingredients is important.

 - If you add the optional capers, use a dill option and skip the sweet pickle relish.

 - Dill options: Switch out the sweet relish for: 1 teaspoon of dill relish.
 Or add 1 teaspoon of dill weed (fresh preferred).
 Or add 1 tablespoon chopped dill pickle.

 - Should be sealed well without air.
 Good refrigerated for 1 week.
 Do not freeze.

 To adjust the recipe size: